OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ---
 title: Create a Node.js Office Add-in that uses single sign-on
-description: 'Learn how to create a Node.js based add-in that uses Office Single Sign-on' ms.date: 11/20/2019
+description: 'Learn how to create a Node.js-based add-in that uses Office Single Sign-on' ms.date: 11/20/2019
 localization_priority: Priority
 ---